 Benefits of Hiring a Criminal Defense Lawyer in West Palm Beach

 From the years of experience representing clients facing similar charges to dedicating an entire career to protecting your rights, criminal defense lawyers are invaluable assets to have when one faces charges.
 A quality lawyer will investigate all the facts of your case to thoroughly understand the situation that led to your arrest.
 In this way, he or she will select the best defense strategy for the case at hand.

 Defense lawyers generally have connections with others in the legal industry.
 Your defense lawyer has likely worked with the judge who will sit on your case previously, and has developed a rapport with him or her.
 Lawyers may also file motions to suppress certain kinds of evidence that may hurt your case.
 Your lawyer may already have an established relationship with the prosecutor of your case, which may make it easier to reduce or eliminate the charges against you.

 Strong Representation is Preferred to Self-Representation

 There are times when you may consider representing yourself, such as if you don’t think you can afford a private attorney, but the court believes you make too much income to be appointed a public defender.
 Unless you yourself have ample experience in today’s criminal defense world, you run a substantial risk of failing to obtain the desired results.
 It takes years of legal education and experience to develop a compelling case.
 At The Law Office of Gabriel & Gabriel, attorney Brian Gabriel has practiced criminal defense as a trial lawyer for over 30 years.
 He will use his experience to provide thorough counsel and personalized attention for the best possible outcome.
-Don’t take your chances, call (561) 622-5575 or complete our contact form for a free legal consultation.
+Don’t take your chances, call (561) 622-5575 or complete a contact form for a free legal consultation.